 Maintaining a diet low in grains is a sure-fire way to cut empty calories, but a gluten-free diet isn’t necessarily carb-lite.
 If you are going gluten-free because you want to shed pounds or get healthy, there are better ways, like eating a healthful, well-rounded diet that’s high in plants and protein and low in grains.
 If you’re constantly thinking, “Oh!
 It’s not gluten-free, I can’t eat it,” just remember that box of frozen, gluten-free donuts is still full of carbs and sugar and all the things that make for unhealthy eating and weight gain.

 Staying healthy is not, of course, one-size-fits-all and there are still many unknowns around gluten sensitivity.
 Scientists are studying, for example, the autoimmune-gluten connection (especially thyroid-related diseases and gluten).
 Some studies have pinpointed another component of wheat, not gluten at all, that might be the culprit of sensitivities.
 Some sources are calling out pesticides.
-Skeptics will say gluten-free eating is a fad diet, others will swear by the health benefits.
+Skeptics will say gluten-free eating is a fad diet or insist that gluten is not a real problem, others will swear by the health benefits.
 We’ll learn as we go.
 Until then, I’ll be celebrating a decade of relatively painless eating.
+And speaking of painless eating, some people think we should criminalize meat-eating in the era of COVID-19, both for animals and ourselves.